podstudio/psblog/source/blog/2014-02-23-angular-testing-directives.html.markdown

 ### Form Validation

 Let's say we'd like to add some validation to our form.
-Before we save our new author, we want to make sure both the name and email fields are not blank, so we'll create a new `invalidFields` function and call it before calling `AuthorItem.save`
+Before we save our new author, we want to make sure both the name and email fields are not blank, so we'll create a new `formValid` function and call it before calling `AuthorItem.save`

 ~~~~ ruby
   app.directive("authorForm", function(AuthorItem) {